 The potential for changes in the market value of our trading and investing positions is referred to as market risk.
 Such positions result from market-making, proprietary trading, underwriting, specialist and investing activities.
-Substantially all of our inventory positions are marked-to-market on a daily basis and changes are recorded in net revenues.
+Substantially all of our inventory positions are marked-to-market on a daily basis and changes are recorded in trading profit.

-Categories of market risk include exposures to interest rates, equity prices, currency rates and commodity prices.
+Categories of market risk include exposures to interest rates, equity prices, and currency rates.
 A description of each market risk category is set forth below:

-- Interest rate risks primarily result from exposures to changes in the level, slope and curvature of the yield curve, the volatility of interest rates, mortgage prepayment speeds and credit spreads. - Equity price risks result from exposures to changes in prices and volatilities of individual equities, equity baskets and equity indices.
+- Interest rate risks primarily result from exposures to changes in the level, slope and curvature of the yield curve, the volatility of interest rates, mortgage prepayment speeds and credit spreads. - Equity price risks result from exposures to changes in prices and volatilities of individual equities, equity baskets and equity indices. - Currency rate risks result from exposures to changes in spot prices, forward prices and volatilities of currency rates.